Click the buttons below to

 She has been living and working in the Goderich area for many years.
 Her family is made up of two very active boys, husband and their menagerie.
 She enjoys staying physically fit and living an active lifestyle.
 When not at work she can be found kiteboarding or snowboarding with her family.

-Melayna Sager is a Physiotherapist at Physiotherapy Alliance, working in Goderich.
+Melayna Sager is a Physiotherapist at Physiotherapy Alliance, working in the Goderich location.
 She graduated from Laurentian University with an Honours Bachelor of Kinesiology in 2014, and then went on to Western University where she graduated her Master of Physical Therapy in 2016.
 Melayna has completed post-graduate courses in management of post-concussion syndrome, and she plans to continue to pursue education in this area.
 She has also completed additional training in assessment and treatment of vestibular dysfunction.
-Melayna plans to complete post-graduate courses in acupuncture and manual therapy in the near future.
+In addition Melayna has completed courses in acupuncture and manual therapy and plans to continue with dry needling and more manual therapy courses in the near future.

-In her spare time, Melayna enjoys spending time with family in friends.
+In her spare time, Melayna enjoys spending time with family and friends.
 She also enjoys staying active especially with outdoors activities.

 Marianne Wagler is a Registered Kinesiologist at Physiotherapy Alliance.
 She works primarily at the New Hamburg clinic.
 She graduated from the University of Waterloo with an honours Bachelor of Science degree in Kinesiology in April 2007.